FabricAttachedMemory/Emulation/README.md

 FAME_VERBOSE=
 ```

-Variables can be exported to be used by the script using:
+Variables can be exported for use by the script:

     $ export FAME_MIRROR=http://a.b.com/debian
     $ export FAME_VERBOSE=yes

 The file referenced by $FAME_FAM must exist and be over 1G.
-It must also belong to the group "libvirt-qemu" and
-have permissions 66x.
+It must also belong to the group "libvirt-qemu" and have permissions 66x.
 Suggestions:

     $ export FAME_OUTDIR=$HOME/FAME
     $ mkdir -p $FAME_OUTDIR